imomaliev/blogging/dev-to/Vite-vue-ts-tailwind-template/05-Convert-styles-to-tailwindcss-classes-and-configs-part-3/README.md

 ### Style `button`

-1. In addition boarder styles are reset too.
+1. In addition, boarder styles are reset too.
 From [docs](https://tailwindcss.com/docs/preflight#border-styles-are-reset-globally)
     > In order to make it easy to add a border by simply adding the border class, Tailwind overrides the default border styles for all elements with the following rules:
 1. So we have to manually set our `button` styling